danmohd/sigsep/README.md

 ## Introduction:
 Music Source Separation (MSS) is one of the essential tasks in signal processing research, which tackles the problem of separating several co-exist audio signals from a given mixture signal.
 The separated results can be further used in many other tasks such as instrument identification, automatic music transcription, information retrieval, and structured coding.

 In this project, we consider the problem of MSS that separates a mixture into tracks consisting of Vocals, Drums, Bass and Other sources in waveform domain.
-The audio signals in time domain are shown in the following figure.
+The audio signals representing in time domain are shown in the following figure.
 ![Image text](mlsp_fig1.jpg)

 ## Contributions: